 - District Council of Franklin Harbour

 - District Council of Yankalilla

-If people have concerns about buildings they own or occupy, they should contact their council for further information.
+If people have concerns about buildings they own or occupy, they should contact their council Building Fire Safety Committee for further information.

 Phase 2 of the building audit is being delivered in collaboration with councils.
-DPTI will engage with councils who have identified buildings of concern in Phase 1 to ensure a consistent approach to investigation.
+DPTI has engaged with council Building Fire Safety Committees who have identified buildings in Phase 1 to ensure a consistent approach to investigation.

 - replacement of the ACP’s as part of the general ongoing maintenance routine

 - removal of part or all of the ACP’s as a matter of urgency